Photo taken in:St. PetersburgYear when photo was taken:2001Country name at time of photo:RussiaCountry name today:Russia

 In 1962 our son Boris finished school and tried to enter the Faculty of Mathematics and Mechanics at Leningrad State University.
 Here we faced anti-Semitism again.
 The fact is that he studied very well, he always got excellent marks for his essays, and suddenly he got a bad mark for his entrance exam essay.
 When he called and told me about it, I asked the Russian teacher at our school to join me, and we went to the university to take a look at the essay together.
 But they didn’t show it to us.
 They offered to accept Boris at the part-time faculty without additional exams, but Boris refused and entered the Faculty of Mathematics at the Pedagogical University named after Hertzen.
 In 1976 Boris immigrated to Los Angeles, America, with his family.
 I was immediately fired after that.
 A year later my husband emigrated there too, but he died en route in Milwaukee of a heart attack.

-Boris’s wife’s name is Lora, she is a very nice woman.
-In 1977 their son Ilya was born.
+Boris’ wife’s name is Lora, she is a very nice woman.
+In 1977 Boris' son Ilya was born [Editor's note: the son's name is Eliot and was born to his first wife].
 My son’s son is already grown-up.
 His name is Ilya, he is 24 years old and he is a programmer.
 He was eleven the last time I saw him.
 It was the time of perestroika and I was allowed to travel abroad.
 I spent three months at my son’s place in Los Angeles.
 When I came there, it seemed to me that I had arrived in a different world, everything was so unlike Russia.
 I liked it there but I couldn’t live there: it is a country foreign to me, with a culture of its own, that I cannot understand.